chidioguejiofor/utility-manager/README.md

-# Utitlity Manager
+# Utility Manager
-This repo does nothing for now.
-Please dont check again later

-## The following texts is to be refactored when I feel like

-### Features
-* has testing already installed
-* has config for .circleci
-* has pre-commit hooks that ensure that your python files follow the PEP8 style guide

-### How to use this
+This is a Utility Manager application that makes it easy for engineers to track the appliances in their place of work.
+Some of the main  EPICs are:
+- Engineer should be able to log the readings of parameters of an appliance to the app daily.
+- Engineers should be able to create and export reports from the app.

+## Setup App
 Run the following commands:

-- Clone repo via git clone `https://github.com/chidioguejiofor/InitialisePythonProject.git`
+- Ensure you have `Python 3.7.2`  installed from [here](https://www.python.org/downloads/release/python-372/)
 - Install `pipenv` via `pip install pipenv`
+- Clone repo via  `git clone https://github.com/chidioguejiofor/utility-manager.git`
 - Start virtual environment via `pipenv shell`
 - Install dependencies via `pipenv install`
-- Make bash scripts executable via: `chmod +x hooks/install_hooks.sh hooks/pre_commit.sh scripts/install_commit_template.sh`
+- Make bash scripts executable via: ` chmod +x hooks/install_hooks.sh hooks/pre_commit.sh scripts/install_commit_template.sh`
 - Install hooks by running: `hooks/install_hooks.sh`
-- Install commit template via: `scripts/install_commit_template.sh`
+- Install Git commit template by running: `scripts/install_commit_template.sh`

-> Below is a sample README format which you could just edit
-# Sample Project Name
-This projects does plenty awesome which you would have to specify

-## Setup App
-Run the following commands:

-- Clone repo via git clone `https://github.com/chidioguejiofor/airtech-api.git`
-- Start virtual environment via `pipenv shell`
-- Install dependencies via `pipenv install`
-- Make bash scripts executable via: ` chmod +x hooks/install_hooks.sh hooks/pre_commit.sh`
-- Install hooks by running: `hooks/install_hooks.sh`
 - Use the `.env-sample` file to create a `.env` file with required environmental variables

 ## Linting Automation